bobbysciacchitano/react-from-scratch/README.md

 #### Why is there HTML in my Javascript?

 This is the secret React sauce also known as JSX.
-We'll have a look at this later but the short version is `<App />` is sweet, sweet syntactic sugar for `React.createElement('div');` just under the hood it's being translated for us.
+It's kinda like Javascript and XML and HTML had a baby and this is it.
+We'll have a look at this later but the short version is `<App />` is sweet, sweet syntactic sugar for `React.createElement('div');`.

 `src/App.js`